Twins Delivery – All You Must Know

 Do You Need to Have C- Section If You Are Carrying Twins?

 If you are carrying twins, you are more likely to have a c-section as compared to a mother who is carrying a single child.
 But it is not necessary that you will have a c-section if you are carrying twins.
 However, your doctor may advise you for twin caesarean birth, under the following circumstances:

 - If your placenta is covering the opening of the cervix or your placenta is praevia.

-You may have to undergo an emergency c-section, if you are in labour, under following circumstances:
+You may have to undergo an emergency c-section, if you are in labour, under the following circumstances:

-In case of monochorionic twins, your doctor may advise you to go for c-section, if there are any complications.
-Your chances of having a normal delivery increase if one of your twins is in a head down position.
+In the case of monochorionic twins, your doctor may advise you to go for c-section if there are any complications.
+The possibilities of having a normal delivery may increase if one of your twins is in a head-down position.
 Your doctor may talk to you about your chances of having a normal delivery in case there are no complications involved.

 Do You Need to Go Through Labour Twice for Twin Baby Birth?

 No, you will not be going through labour twice.
 Twin birth or giving birth to twin babies is similar to giving birth to a single baby.
-The only difference is that in twin delivery you will be pushing out two babies out.
-But the first stage labour or dilation of your cervix will happen only once.
+The only difference is that in twin delivery you will be pushing two babies out, but the first stage labour or dilation of your cervix will happen only once.

 Your doctor may have extra help to assist your delivery as most twin deliveries are associated with high risks.
 Even in case of normal or vaginal delivery, medical intervention may be required.